BenjMy/myCareerBook/CV/cv_details.md

 ### Invited

 - **Invited working group**
 	- Mary, B. An Open Catalogue to promote and guide agrogeophysics.
 Oral Presentation (Online).
 [Biogeophysics for Climate Resilient Viticulture](https://sites.google.com/lbl.gov/biogeophysics-viticulture/home?authuser=0), January 27, 2022.

 - **Invited seminar**
-	- Mary, B., Assessing vulnerability to vegetation growth on earth dikes using geophysical investigations.
-In UMR METIS conference, Paris UPMC, 25 mars 2015.
+	- Madrid UPM, November 2022: Mary, B., The geophysical toolbox applied to the root zone: Methods, Implications and Outlook. <a href='https://ceigram.upm.es/seminario/seminario-ceigram-geophysical-roots-observation-for-water-saving/'> Link </a>
-	- Mary, B., Geophysical Imaging of the Root Zone: challenging but still worth a try!
-In UMR METIS conference, Paris UPMC, November 2021.
+	- Paris UPMC, November 2021: Mary, B., Geophysical Imaging of the Root Zone: challenging but still worth a try!
+In UMR METIS conference.
+	- Paris UPMC, 25 mars 2015: Mary, B., Assessing vulnerability to vegetation growth on earth dikes using geophysical investigations.
+In UMR METIS conference.

 - **Keynote** presentation for the GLOBAQUA project conference _(Agadir, Morocco, October 2018)_
 - **Keynote** presentation for the Hydrogeophysics for the critical zone EGU PICO session _(2018)_